david-abell/wet-eireann/README.md

 See it live at [https://wet-eireann.netlify.app/](https://wet-eireann.netlify.app/)

+Please be patient with load times.
+The free proxy server takes appr.
+8 seconds to spool up.

-Please note that places lookup is restricted to the region covered by Met Éireann forecast data.
+Places lookup is restricted to the region covered by Met Éireann forecast data.

 ## Technology used